dulvui/simondalvai.org/src/content/blog/godot-ios-upload.md

 Here you can find the needed steps, but since this might change over time, please always check the comments of the guide above.

-1) Generate a private key and certificate signing request:
+1. Generate a private key and certificate signing request:
 Change "info@simondalvai.org" and "Simon Dalvai" with your values.
 ```sh
 openssl genrsa -out distribution.key 2048
 openssl req -new -key distribution.key -out distribution.csr -subj '/emailAddress=info@simondalvai.org, CN=Simon Dalvai, C=IT'
 ```

-2) Upload CSR to apple at: https://developer.apple.com/account/ios/certificate/create
-   - choose Production -> App Store and Ad Hoc
+2. Upload CSR to apple at: https://developer.apple.com/account/ios/certificate/create Choose Production -> App Store and Ad Hoc

-3) Download the resulting distribution.cer, and convert it to .pem format:
+3. Download the resulting distribution.cer, and convert it to .pem format:
 ```sh
 openssl x509 -inform der -in distribution.cer -out distribution.pem
 ```

-4) Download Apple's Worldwide developer cert from portal and convert it to pem:
+4. Download Apple's Worldwide developer cert from portal and convert it to pem:
    https://www.apple.com/certificateauthority/ - Worldwide Developer Relations - G4 (Expiring 12/10/2030 00:00:00 UTC
 ```sh
 openssl x509 -in AppleWWDRCAG4.cer -inform DER -out AppleWWDRCAG4.pem -outform PEM
 ```

-5) Convert your cert plus Apple's cert to p12 format (choose a password for the .p12):
+5. Convert your cert plus Apple's cert to p12 format (choose a password for the .p12):
 Note: use -legacy if using opensssl v3.x https://stackoverflow.com/questions/70431528/mac-verification-failed-during-pkcs12-import-wrong-password-azure-devops
 ```sh
 openssl pkcs12 -export -legacy -out distribution.p12 -inkey distribution.key -in distribution.pem -certfile AppleWWDRCAG4.pem
 ```
 Finally, update any provisioning profiles with the new cert, and download from dev portal.

-6) Create base64 of distribution.p12 for github actions
+6. Create base64 of distribution.p12 for github actions
 Now you can prepare it for the Github Action
 ```sh
 base64 distribution.p12 -w 0 > distribution.base64
 ```

-7) Add distribution.base64 and the previous created p12 password to the Github Action secrets in your repository settings
+7. Add distribution.base64 and the previous created p12 password to the Github Action secrets in your repository settings